yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 With the exception of accepting the peering request in AWS, these tasks are performed in YugabyteDB Managed.

-For information on VPC network peering in AWS, refer to [VPC Peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html) in the AWS documentation.
+For information on VPC peering in AWS, refer to [VPC Peering](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-peering.html) in the AWS documentation.

 ## Create a VPC